sedouard/flocker/docs/using/tutorial/movingvolume.rst

 Flocker manages the data migration and the link between the two containers.

-..
-To find out more about how Flocker manages migration of containers with volumes, see *add link here*
+To find out more about how Flocker manages migration of containers with volumes, see :ref:`data-volumes`.

 Step 1: Installing the Flocker client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^